Turtle24/Turtle24/README.md

 **More about Me:**

 - 📚 MSc Business Intelligence and Analytics;
-- 📘 Learning Golang;
+- 📘 Learning Rust & Java;
 - 📈 Data is one of my main interests;
-- 🤖 AI/ML is what I'm working towards;
+- 🤖 AI/ML;

 <summary>:zap: Github Stats</summary>